 Your Virginia Wesleyan University ID card will give you access to all campus Konica Copiers.
 The Department account number is available through your Department Chair or from the Executive Assistant to the Vice President for Academic Affairs (ext.
 3210) and is used to request copy services and to obtain office supplies from the Scribner University Store.

-The Administrative Assistant to the Academic Schools (ext.
-8728) or colleagues in your department can share procedures with you.
-Copy machines with scanning and faxing capabilities are available in the following locations: Blocker Hall 34, Village II workroom, Greer workroom, Pruden Ground floor, and the Clarke Hall 2nd floor office suite.
+Copy machines with scanning and faxing capabilities are available in the following locations: Blocker Hall 34, Allen Village workroom, Greer workroom, Bray Village workroom, and the Clarke Hall 2nd floor office suite.
 You will need to swipe your ID card or manually enter your username and password to use the copy machines.
-Up to 50 copies of tests and course handouts may be made on these copiers.
-Larger projects, such as multiple-page syllabi, should be submitted to the University copy center (Mail Room/Copy Center in Boyd).
-You will need your department number to fill out a copy request form or a supplies transferform.